-^{}Source: some data included in these columns are unreviewed management data of the Company.
-Partition of some of the selling costs for year ended 31 December 2019, 31 December 2020 and periods ended 30 June 2021 are not presented in such layout in the Audited and Interim Financial Statements and is based on management data.
+Source: some data included in these columns are unreviewed management data of the Company.
+Partition of some of the selling costs for year ended 31 December 2020, 31 December 2021, 31 December 2022 and periods ended 31 March 2022 and 31 March 2023 are not presented in such layout in the Audited and Interim Financial Statements and are based on management data.

-Refer to Tables 13.2, 13.3 and 13.4 to see the impact of restatement in comparative figures of Profit or loss statement of the Group for 2019, 2020 and the six-month period ended 30 June 2021.
+(a) Refer to Table 13.2 to see the impact of restatement in comparative figures of Profit or loss statement of the Group for 2020.

-(2) As the Group has adopted IFRS 16 on 1 January 2019, it has changed the presentation of right-of-use assets and other liabilities for rights to use assets.
-Therefore, the positions are as shown as follows in the consolidated statement of comprehensive income for the years ended 31 December 2019, 2020 and 2021:
+(2) As the Group has adopted IFRS 16 on 1 January 2019, it has changed the presentation of right-ofuse assets and other liabilities for rights to use assets.
+Therefore, the positions are shown as follows in the consolidated statement of comprehensive income for the years ended 31 December 2020, 2021 and 2022: